Australian Women's Amateur: History

 The players in 1955 included a British women's team that was touring Australia and New Zealand in the second half of the year, all aged between 18 and 21.
 One of them, Veronica Anstey won the championship, beating Joan Fletcher 10&9 in the final.
 Fletcher reached the final again in 1956 but lost to Pat Borthwick, who won her fourth title.
 In 1958 18-year-old New Zealander Nicki Campbell reached the final but lost to Margaret Masters.
 Two ex-champions reached the final in 1960, Judith Percy beating Borthwick by one hole.
 In 1961 18-year-old Beatrice Hayley beat Enid Hauritz 13&11, the largest winning margin in any final.
 Percy won for the third time in 1962, beating Masters 6&4.

 In 1963 a number of overseas golfer competed, having played in the recent Commonwealth Trophy.
 Marlene Streit, a memberof the Canadian team, led the qualifying by 10 strokes and went on to win the title, beating one of the British team, Ruth Porter, 8&7 in the final.
 In 1964, 18-year-old Marea Hickey won the title and she won again in 1969.
 Gail Corry.won in 1965 and retained the title in 1966.
 Judy Perkins was another repeat winner, winning in 1967 and again in 1970.
 Lindy Goggin won in 1971, the first Tasmanian winner since 1913.

 In 1972 Sandra McCaw won her first title beating Lindy Goggin in the final.
 The 1973 championship included a large number of overseas entries, playing in the five-nation Women's International Series the following week.
 Maisie Mooney, a member of the Great Britain and Ireland team, beat Jane Lock in the final.
 In 1974 the qualifying was extended to 72-holes for the first time, with a cut after two rounds.
 McCaw won the second time beating Lock in the final.
 The same format was retained in 1975.
 Lock lead the qualification stage and she went on to win the title.
-1976 saw a repeat of 1975 with Lock leading the qualifiying, this time by 9 strokes, and retaining the title.
+1976 saw a repeat of 1975 with Lock leading the qualifying, this time by 9 strokes, and retaining the title.
 Lock failed to qualify in 1977, with Lindy Goggin and Jane Crafter leading the stroke-play.
 Goggin and Crafter met in the final, Goggin winning 4&2.